 William Fruet is a Canadian director who made a modest output of genre films during the great period of Canucksploitation.
 Fruet first appeared with the fine Backwoods Brutality film Death Weekend/House By the Lake (1976) and went onto the likes of Search and Destroy (1979), Funeral Home (1980), Killer Instinct/Baker County, USA (1982), Killer Party (1986) and Blue Monkey/Insect (1987).
 Spasms was a troubled production.
 Financing dried up during production and it was not able to be completed as intended.
 Though promised for an initial theatrical release, the film was held up for two years and then eventually dumped to video.

 Outside of that one scene, which gave the film more attention than was probably due, Spasms is no more than a standard Animals Amok film.
-We get various scenes of the snake attacking people during the transport aboard the ship and after it escapes and goes amok in the US, although we never actually see the snake in any of these scenes.
+We get various scenes of the snake attacking people during the transport aboard the ship and after it escapes and then as goes amok in the US, although we never actually see the snake itself in any of these scenes.
 Instead we get various blue-tinted point-of-view shots of it rushing at people.
-The only actual appearance we get of the snake is a full-size one with it rearing up to fight Oliver Reed in the final scene.
+The only actual appearance we get of the snake is a full-size one with it rearing up to fight Oliver Reed in the final scene (all no doubt due to budgetary reasons).

 Oliver Reed was a name star in the 1970s, particularly in his work with Ken Russell, but by the 1980s was appearing in some tatty horror films – see efforts covered here such as The House of Usher (1989) and Severed Ties (1992) – in order to pay the bills.
 You have to commend Reed as he makes a sterling effort to treat the material here seriously despite the silliness of the surroundings.